DeeterCesler/kaprekar-crate/README.md

 If you submit an invalid integer (either repeating or greater than 4 digits) it will return an error.

-- validate the input (AKA four numbers that aren’t all the same digit)
+- Validate the input (AKA a four-digit number with differing integers)
-- instantiate counter variable
+- Instantiate counter variable

-- start a loop, run this function:
-  - split and organize numbers
+And then invoke a recursive function that performs this calculation:

-    - integer -> to string
+1. Convert the integer -> string
-    - string - split into vector
+2. Split string -> vector of characters
-    - reorganize vector (forward and backward)
+3. Reorganize vector into two different ones, ascending and descending order, e.g. `4123` -> `["4","3","2","1"]` and `["1","2","3","4"]`
+4. Convert both vectors strings again
-    - convert both vectors strings to into integer again
+5. And convert strings back to into integers
-    - return a vector of both numbers
-  - add the two numbers
+6. Return the difference of the two integers
-    - if they don’t add up to 6174, run the loop again
-    - if they do, break return counter (breaking the loop and exiting the function)
+7. If the answer isn't 6174, increment the counter and run it all again

 ### Return Codes